alewilliam789/painlessJSON/README.md

 <br>

 ## Motivation
 While using some online JSON parsers I thought that the error messages were poor.
-This parser was built to provide expressive error messages that describe type of error and the location of that error.
+This parser was built to provide expressive error messages that describe the type of error made and the location of that error.
 <br>
 <br>